DataFire/Integrations/integrations/generated/google_bigquery/README.md

   * datasetId `string`: [Required] A unique ID for this dataset, without the project name.
 The ID must contain only letters (a-z, A-Z), numbers (0-9), or underscores (_).
 The maximum length is 1,024 characters.
   * projectId `string`: [Optional] The ID of the project containing this dataset.

+### DestinationTableProperties
+* DestinationTableProperties `object`
+  * description `string`: [Optional] The description for the destination table.
+This will only be used if the destination table is newly created.
+If the table already exists and a value different than the current description is provided, the job will fail.
+  * friendlyName `string`: [Optional] The friendly name for the destination table.
+This will only be used if the destination table is newly created.
+If the table already exists and a value different than the current friendly name is provided, the job will fail.

 ### EncryptionConfiguration
 * EncryptionConfiguration `object`
   * kmsKeyName `string`: [Optional] Describes the Cloud KMS encryption key that will be used to protect destination BigQuery table.
 The BigQuery Service Account associated with your project requires access to this encryption key.